 Channel One Regional Food Bank partners with food and grocery manufacturers, retailers, growers, government agencies and other organizations to collect food for our community.
 We then safely store and distribute food to our network of agencies.

-51,499 square foot facility in Olmsted Country safely stores food
+51,499 square foot facility in Olmsted County safely stores food

 Our Network

-Channel One Food Bank distributes food through a network of food relief agencies, including: food shelves, pantries, soup kitchens, group homes, shelters and childhood hunger programs.
+Channel One Regional Food Bank distributes food through a network of food relief agencies, including: food shelves, pantries, soup kitchens, and shelters.

-The Channel One Food Shelf is one of the agencies within our network, serving residents in Olmsted County who are facing food insecurity.
+The Channel One Food Shelf is one of our programs, serving residents in Olmsted County who are facing food insecurity.

 Values